Mousehole

-Mousehole (/ˈmaʊzəl/; Porthenys) is a village and fishing port in Cornwall, England, UK.
+Mousehole (/ˈmaʊzəl/; Porthenys) is a village and fishing port in Cornwall, England.
 It is approximately 2.5 mi south of Penzance on the shore of Mount's Bay.
 The village is in the civil parish of Penzance.
 An islet called St Clement's Isle lies about 350 m offshore from the harbour entrance.

-Mousehole lies within the Cornwall Area of Outstanding Natural Beauty (AONB).
+Mousehole lies within the Cornwall National Landscape (AONB).
 27% of Cornwall has AONB designation, with the same status and protection as a National Park.